grahamgilchrist/macos-compiled-fontforge/README.md

 Fontforge has problems working with grunt-webfont on some systems due to incompatible newer versions in the brew repository.
 This is a working compiled set of brew Cellar folders which can be copied into your brew folder.
 These versions were compiled on Mac OS X mavericks on an intel iMac.

 To install:
-* checkout this repo ' git clone repo-url macos-compiled-fontforge`
+* checkout this repo `git clone repo-url macos-compiled-fontforge`
 * Install fontforge and ttfauthint via brew to establish folders in the brew Cellar
     * `brew install fontforge ttfautohint`
 * Move the folders from this repo over the installed versions